 Consider a CPAP Alternative in Denver

 If you’ve tried everything, it may be time you should consider a different approach to treating your sleep apnea.
 Oral appliances allow you to treat sleep apnea without blow-drying your insides.

 Oral appliances don’t hold your mouth open, despite what you may think.
 In fact, for them to work, you have to have your mouth closed.
-By helping you keep your mouth closed during sleep, oral appliances can help eliminate dry mouth and bad breath.
+By helping you keep your mouth closed during sleep, an oral sleep apnea device can help eliminate dry mouth and bad breath.

 If you would like to learn whether an oral appliance can eliminate dry mouth, bad breath, and other side effects of CPAP, please call (303) 691-0267 for an appointment with a Denver sleep dentist at the Center for TMJ Therapy & Sleep Treatment.